 UC Berkeley has repeatedly said that it wants to work to bring Coulter to campus, but in a way that ensures her safety and the safety of bystanders.
 That was why it initially canceled Coulter’s April 27 appearance, saying short notice from the student groups and threats of violence had prevented the university from securing a safe venue for the talk.
 The university offered a venue on May 2, but Coulter rejected that date because it fell during Dead Week, when students are busy studying for finals.

 Dirks said Tuesday the university will work to clarify its policies for controversial speakers.

 “We will work cooperatively with members of our campus community who would sponsor events to ensure that those events can occur and that the campus can actually benefit from the dialogue their invited speakers might generate,” said Dirks.
 “To this end, we are working to clarify our policies and practices so that all know what is expected and how sponsors can best engage us to facilitate the success of their planned events.
 We trust that cooperation and good will among the members of our own community can help us jointly defend our campus against the threats to both speech and safety currently being posed by outside groups.”

 In an accompanying statement, Mogulof wrote that Coulter’s safety concerns “are the exact reason we want her to come on a day when a protectable venue is available.
 We have always been concerned for her safety.”

-UC Police and Berkeley police had been working together to plan for a violent outburst at the Coulter’s talk and still plan to be on alert.
+UC police and Berkeley police had been working together to plan for a violent outburst at Coulter’s talk and still plan to be on alert.
 The Downtown Business Association sent an alert to members warning them to be prepared for possible violence.
 At the Feb.
 1 protest involving Milo Yiannopolous, dozens of Antifa activists swarmed through downtown and smashed windows and ATM machines and looted at least one store.
 They caused $100,000 in damage at UC Berkeley and hundreds of thousands of dollars of damage downtown.